Larry Bird Stunningly Revealed He Would Have Retired in 1988 If Len Bias Lived

 Larry Bird firmly established himself as an all-time great during his illustrious career in a Boston Celtics uniform.
 However, the Indiana native experienced nagging health problems in his final few years before retirement.

 Two decades after his last NBA game, the former Celtics star revealed how Len Bias’ death changed his retirement plans.

 Larry Bird’s nagging back problems forced him into retirement

-The star forward strung together an iconic NBA career in which he won three NBA titles and two Finals MVP awards, earned three regular-season MVP awards, and received 12 All-Star selections and nine All-NBA First Team nods.
-Bird also played a pivotal role in revitalizing the league while lifting it to tremendous popularity alongside Magic Johnson.
+The star forward strung together an iconic NBA career.
+Bird won three NBA titles and two Finals MVP awards; he earned three regular-season MVP awards and 12 All-Star selections.
+Bird also played a role in revitalizing the league while lifting it to tremendous popularity alongside Magic Johnson.

 “The last couple of years have been very tough on me, on my back and on my body,” Bird said during his retirement announcement.
 “It was very hard to deal with, day in and day out.
 Unfortunately, it all came down to this.

 “I would have liked to have played a little bit longer, maybe a year or two more, but there was just no way possible I was going to be able to do that.
 So today, I’m retiring.”

 Over two decades after his final NBA game, Bird revealed his retirement plans could have turned out much differently.